The Silent Ballet reviews “Lifenotes” by Clem Leek

 Review of Clem Leek’s “Lifenotes” by ambientblog.net

 The album cover image may suggest this is another piano-based album.
 Not true, although the piano plays an important role.
 The first two tracks on his new album Lifenotes clearly demonstrate that Clem Leek is a multi-instrumentalist, playing piano, as well as violin, guitar and various other instruments.
-Along the album, the main instruments vary but the atmosphere remains effectively restrained.
-“This […]
+Along the album, the main instruments vary but the atmosphere remains effectively restrained. […]

 Textura reviews Damian Valles “Skeleton Taxa”